-Colleen Edmonds, Deputy DSL and eSafety Coordinator, ensures staff are updated in online safety training, and promotes awareness to parents, e.g. in the Induction Evening for new parents.
+Colleen Edmonds, Deputy DSL and eSafety Coordinator, ensures staff are updated in online safety training, and also promotes awareness to parents, e.g. in the Induction Evening for new parents.
+The eSafety Coordinator remains familiar with sources of advice and support such as those listed in Annex C of KCSIE.
+Staff, pupils and parents are advised on how to report concerns and how to liaise with external agencies where necessary.

 We recognize that proactive teaching of online safety is important in age-appropriate lessons, tutor times and PSHE discussions.
-Staff and pupils are reminded to speak with Colleen Edmonds about any questions or emerging concerns.
+Colleen Edmonds is invited to lead lessons on online safety at age appropriate levels as part of our PSHE programme.
+Staff and pupils are reminded to speak with Colleen Edmonds about any questions or emerging concerns relating to eSafety.